Posts Tagged ‘hollywoodstudios’

 Introverts are planners.
 They want to be prepared for what the world has in store for them.
 Let’s avoid surprises at all costs, please.
 They like knowing how to do things, especially around other people.
 At the same time, doing something new, getting out of your comfort zone, and acting like an extrovert can be a lot of fun.

-Are you or your child introverted and a little apprehensive about building a lightsaber at Savi’s Workshop in Disney’s Hollywood Studios (DHS) or Disneyland (DL)?
+Are you or your introverted child a little apprehensive about building a lightsaber at Savi’s Workshop in Disney’s Hollywood Studios (DHS) or Disneyland (DL)?
 I get you.
 You’re in the spotlight, and now you have to build something in front of other people?
 Oof.
 As a D•Introvert, audience-participation attractions—like Savi’s—can be intimidating.

 This is one of those moments in life when you act like an extrovert for the sake of doing something you really want to do.
 May the Force be with you!
 And to help you feel more prepared—and reassure you it’s not so bad—I’m going to break down the experience of building a custom lightsaber at Savi’s Workshop in DHS.